eslint/eslint/docs/rules/prefer-arrow-callback.md

 ## Options

-This rule takes one optional argument, an object with a boolean property `"allowNamedFunctions"`.
-It is `false` by default.
-If it is set to `true`, this rule doesn't warn on named functions used as callbacks.
+This rule takes one optional argument, an object which is an options object.

 ### allowNamedFunctions

+This is a `boolean` option and it is `false` by default.
+When set to `true`, the rule doesn't warn on named functions used as callbacks.

 Examples of **correct** code for the `{ "allowNamedFunctions": true }` option: